dcodesdev/rustfinity.com/challenges/plugin-system/description.md

   - `fn name(&self) -> &str;` - Returns the name of the plugin.
   - `fn execute(&self);` - Executes the plugin's functionality.
 - The `PluginManager` should:
-  - Use dynamic dispatch to store and manage plugins.
   - Provide methods to add, remove, and list plugins.
   - Execute all registered plugins using their `execute` method.
-- Ensure that the `Plugin` trait is object-safe.
-- Use appropriate error handling for cases like duplicate plugin names.
+- Use appropriate error handling for cases like duplicate plugins.

 ## Hints